You may hear the word 'Posturepedic' floating around when you are shopping for a new mattress – but what does this term mean and what sets

 medically correct position of skeletal and associated structures of the body.

 Sealy Posturepedic is the culmination of continuous research and ongoing development of sleep systems, and their interaction with the human body.
 When

 you lie on a Posturepedic mattress, it’s more than just springs, foam and fabric.

 A Posturepedic mattress is made with three parts in mind: support, comfort and durability.
 Getting the

 right balance of these three areas is essential.

 While you might assume that every mattress is supportive, we know based on our testing that not all mattresses are created equal.

-The Sealy Posturepedic range has been designed upon a history of orthopedically correct support to help provide the right amount of support for your needs.
+The Sealy Posturepedic range has been designed upon a history of orthopedically correct support to help provide the right amount of posture support for

 Here’s how it works: